utah-cs3550-fa24/assignments/hw5.md

 property with `next(file.chunks()).startswith('%PDF-')`.
 Most tools will treat files with an extension of `.pdf` and starting with those five bytes as PDF files.
 If either of these checks fails, don't store the uploaded file in a submission.
+This will keep it from being saved to disk.
 Instead, re-render the assignment page with an error message.

 To make this more convenient for users, also add the `accept` attribute to the file input in the upload form.
 You should only accept